framp/frappe/README.md

 The main source of inspiration are Arrowised Functional Reactive Programming (aFRP) libraries like [Netwire](https://hackage.haskell.org/package/netwire) and [Yampa](https://wiki.haskell.org/Yampa).

-JavaScript is a vastly different language from Haskell - which translate to different developers expectations.
+JavaScript is a vastly different language from Haskell - which translates to different developers expectations.
 When facing a choice between pragmatism / familiarity and purity, Frappe takes the pragmatic approach.

 ## License
 MIT